• There are no suggestions because the search field is empty.

 Compassionate empathy is the antithesis of knee-jerk reactions.

 Compassionate empathy is the ability to understand and share in someone else’s emotions, but without taking them on as your own emotions or blurring the line between you and another person.
-It uses emotional intelligence to effectively respond to a situation without becoming overwhelmed or trying to fix anything.
-It empowers the other person to step into their own power.
+This kind of empathy uses emotional intelligence to effectively respond to a situation without becoming overwhelmed or trying to fix anything.

 Whereas cognitive empathy may be the best response in intellectual debates and emotional empathy may shift into gear when it comes to our loved ones, compassionate empathy is what we at Heartmanity consider to be the ideal response to most situations.
 That’s because it considers the whole person.